The Future of Lithium: Trends and Forecast

 Future Supply Gaps

-Even under optimistic scenarios, the base case supply gap by 2030 could be nearly four times today’s levels if new projects and recycling initiatives don’t come online as planned.
-Delays in these projects, combined with the slow development of lithium recycling infrastructure, could worsen the supply gap, posing a severe threat to the green energy transition.
+Even under optimistic scenarios, the base case supply gap by 2030 could be nearly four times today’s levels if new projects and recycling initiatives do not scale as planned.
+Delays in these projects, coupled with insufficient lithium recycling infrastructure, could further widen the supply gap, posing a severe threat to the global energy transition.

 -